-When managing international assignee salary packages, monitoring exchange rates is essential since currency movements can have a big impact on the value, or perceived value, of the package.
-A cost of living allowance calculated six months ago, for example, may no longer be enough to protect an assignee’s purchasing power if the currency they are paid in has weakened during that period.
-Conversely, you may be overpaying if that same currency has got stronger.
+Monitoring exchange rates is essential when managing international assignee salary packages because currency movements can have a big impact on their value, or perceived value.
+For example, a cost of living allowance calculated six months ago may no longer be enough to protect an assignee’s purchasing power if the currency they are paid in has weakened during that period.
+Conversely, companies may be overpaying if that same currency has strengthened.

-The first step in devising an exchange rate protection policy is to determine which element of the salary package you need to protect.
-This comes down to how you deliver pay.
+The first step in preparing for such challenges is to determine which element of the salary package you need to protect.
+This comes down to how you deliver pay:

 In theory, split pay means that both the home and host-related elements of the salary are protected.
-Some companies will simply use a percentage split of the net salary, typically 60:40 (between the host and home components respectively).
-At ECA we use spendable data to determine a more accurate split, taking into consideration that the portion needed in each location will vary according to nationality, family size and salary level.
-In order to ensure complete protection, the way in which the pay is split must accurately reflect the assignee’s consumption pattern in each location so that there is no need to transfer money across, effectively taking exchange rates out of the equation.
+At ECA, we use spendable data to determine an accurate split of the net salary, taking into consideration that the portion needed in each location will vary according to nationality, family size and salary level.
+The split must accurately reflect the assignee’s consumption pattern in each location so that there is no need to transfer money across, effectively taking exchange rates out of the equation.

-Indeed, this is the ethos of split pay: for expats to not have to transfer money between the home and host country at all.
-It is not designed to be an opportunity for the expat to play the “exchange rate game” whereby they might choose to have, for example, 90% of their pay delivered in the currency expected to appreciate, so that they receive a windfall when transferring money over at an increasingly favourable exchange rate.
+Something to be aware of – split pay is not designed to be an opportunity for the expat to play the “exchange rate game” whereby they might choose to have, for example, 90% of their pay delivered in the currency expected to appreciate, so that they receive a windfall when transferring money over at an increasingly favourable exchange rate.
 In this scenario, should the rate then become less favourable, or indeed become unfavourable, would you feel obliged as a company to protect further?
 If you allow the expat to decide the split, the onus should be on them to make sure it is appropriate.
 We advise you to establish a limit on the number of times the split can be reviewed.
 Our suggestion would be to let them review three months into the assignment, then on an annual basis.

 Guaranteed exchange rate

-The advantage of this method is that the employee remains protected against fluctuations without requiring the company to have a dual payroll capability.
+The pros: the employee remains protected against fluctuations without requiring the company to have a dual payroll capability.
 The assignee doesn’t have to worry about whether the exchange rate will move against them and affect them unfavourably over the time period, as the company will pay whatever is necessary to ensure the guaranteed exchange amount is met.

-87% of companies undertake scheduled reviews of expatriate salaries once a year.
-The interim review approach, used by 37% of companies, involves establishing a trigger point to determine when a currency movement is significant enough to warrant an out-of-cycle review, to ensure that the value of the salary package isn’t eroded.
+The majority of companies undertake scheduled reviews of expatriate salaries once a year.
+The interim review approach involves establishing a trigger point to determine when a currency movement is significant enough to warrant an out-of-cycle review, to ensure that the value of the salary package isn’t eroded.
 The most commonly cited trigger percentage, according to our survey data, is 10%.

 Once a company’s chosen trigger has been surpassed, a ‘wait and see’ time frame is usually established to check that the movement is not a temporary anomaly and to avoid the company intervening prematurely.
 If the change is sustained for the chosen period (periods of three and six months are most commonly quoted) the company will conduct an interim review and backdate the calculation to when the trigger was originally breached.

-While this approach has the advantage of putting across the message that the company is proactively looking to protect the assignee, it creates significant additional administrative work as you need to be prepared to monitor fluctuations regularly.
+The cons: significant additional administrative work is needed to monitor fluctuations regularly.
 It is also important to note that the employee isn’t protected for all fluctuations.
 If, for example, the trigger is 10% but the movement falls just short of this at 9%, the employee will likely be unhappy that they will not be compensated for this still sizeable difference.

-Unfortunately, predicting currency movements is out of International HR’s control.
-If we had that kind of insight, I’m sure we would all be investing our money accordingly!
+Unfortunately, predicting currency movements is beyond global mobility teams’ powers.
 What you can do, however, is be proactive and keep an eye on currency volatility so that you are ready to intervene when appropriate.